Parable #27. Lowliest seat at the Feast:

 אל תעשו דבר מתוך תחרות, אף לא מתוך כבוד שוא, אלא בנמיכות רוח יחשב איש איש את רעהו לנכבד ממנו. פ

-In humility we are to be kind to one another, full of compassion, forgiving each other, just as Adonai in the Messiah has forgiven us.
+In humility we are to be kind to one another, full of compassion, forgiving each other, just as Adonai Avinu in M’shicho (His Messiah) has forgiven us.
 The foolish man who (covertly) practices the pride of life and love of self as his governing principle (self-exaltation) in this life will be abased in the messianic kingdom to come (the wedding feast to come).
-In contrast, if a man serves others as unto Adonai with lowliness (humility), generosity, and compassion in this life, then exaltation will follow him in the Kingdom of Adonai to come.
-Messiah, the Son of Man, has set for us an example.
-He is the Humble Man who humbled Himself more than any other man.
-For Messiah, Ish Makhovot (Man of Sorrows), had at the first taken the lowest place to become the Servant-leader of all humankind.
+In contrast: if a person serves others as unto Adonai (our G-d) with lowliness (humility), generosity, and compassion in this life, then exaltation will follow such a person in the kingdom of Adonai to come.

-Messiah is the Suffering Servant who sacrificed His life for our salvation.
+Messiah is the Suffering Servant who sacrificed His life for the salvation of all humankind.

 For this reason the exaltation of Messiah is very great.
-He who descended to the lowest regions… has ascended to the “highest place,” far above the highest heavens: above all rule, authority and power.
+He who descended to the lowest regions… has ascended to the highest place, far above the highest heavens: above all rule, authority and power.
 Therefore, the Holy Servant (Eved HaKadosh) who chose to be the Servant-Savior of all (HaMoshia l’chol Adam) is now the Heir of All Things (Nachalah Vakol) and the Head of All Things (Rosh l’khol-ha’edah).
-Due to His humility and compassion the Righteous One (our Tzaddik) is now seated at the Right Hand of the Majesty on High (הַגְּדֻלָּה בַּמְרוֹמִים-HaGedullah Bameromim).
+Due to His humility and compassion the Righteous One (our Tzaddik) is now seated at the Right Hand of *the Majesty on High.

 Therefore, our Messiah encourages us to be far-sighted; to think ahead far into the future; even toward eternity.
 What will your status be in the future messianic age and eternity?
-The religious leaders were instructed to look to the future where a life of humble service will be celebrated on the day of the resurrection of the righteous and where a life of self-service will not.
+We are instructed to look to the future where a life of humble service will be celebrated on the day of the resurrection of the righteous and where a life of self-service will not.

-As a follow-up comment about the wisdom of humility and the folly of self-promotion the Master once again reminded His fellow Yehudim of the importance of our obeying the mitzvah of hospitality:
+As a follow-up comment about the wisdom of humility and the folly of self-promotion the Master, our Rabbi from heaven, once again reminds us – his fellow Yehudim – of the importance of our obeying Adonai (our Father and our G-d’s) mitzvah of hospitality:

 “When you give a luncheon or a dinner, do not invite your friends or your brothers or your relatives or rich neighbors, otherwise they may also invite you in return and that will be your repayment.
 But when you give a reception, invite the poor, the crippled, the lame, the blind, and you will be blessed, since they do not have the means to repay you; for you will be repaid at the resurrection of the righteous.”